vitalets/autotester/CONTRIBUTING.md

 5. Launch chrome and open `chrome://extensions` page
 6. Enable *developer mode* checkbox
 7. Load 2 unpacked extensions from `dist/unpacked-dev` and `dist/unpacked`
-8. Enable chrome flag to allow debug of extensions: `chrome://flags/#extensions-on-chrome-urls`
+8. Enable chrome flag to allow debug of extensions: `chrome://flags/#extensions-on-chrome-urls`.
+   Relaunch Chrome.
+Don't care about warning: *You are using an unsupported command-line flag*
 9. You are done!
 Now you can make changes in files and reload extensions to see the result